batspp/AutoUpdate-Upgrade/README.md

 This was the intended purpose of the script.
 Of course you may simply keep it stand alone.

 # Notes:
-Make sure to double check permissions of the script and the link.
+Make sure to double check permissions of the script and the linked command.